Shell-model calculation with density-dependent interaction for $pf$-shell nuclei: Results and discussion

 \subsection{Ground state properties}

 In Fig.~\ref{fig:gseTi44}, the ground-state energy of $^{44}$Ti is shown.
-The Gogny D1S and GT2 results are similar and in good agreement with the experimental data.
+The Gogny-D1S and GT2 results are similar and in good agreement with the experimental data.
 The M3Y-P6 underestimates the binding energy by about 20 MeV.
 A possible reason is that the the Yukawa-type functions are less well represented by the HO basis than the Gaussian functions.
-In addition, the parameters of M3Y-P6 were determined allowing slight underbinding (Table $\rm{I V}$ in Ref.~\cite{PhysRevC.87.014336}), although the Gogny D1S overestimate the binding energies (shown in the same table).
+In addition, the parameters of M3Y-P6 were determined allowing slight underbinding (Table $\rm{I V}$ in Ref.~\cite{PhysRevC.87.014336}), although the Gogny-D1S overestimates the binding energies (shown in the same table).
 Despite of the underbinding of the ground-state energy, the separation energies are well reproduced, as will be shown in Fig.~\ref{fig:neusepene}.